Caldwell Lectures

 Colin Hicks Caldwell entered Trinity College in 1931 as a resident student reading Law.
 A talented student, and subsequently a practicing lawyer, Colin developed a life-long passion for books, paintings, and porcelain.
 At the time of his death, the bequest — now known as the Colin Hicks Caldwell Trust — was the largest single gift in the College’s history.
 It provided, amongst other things, for visiting lectureships that would attract to Melbourne notable international scholars “in art, art history, law or literature”.

-The 2024 Caldwell Lecture, Mā te ture anō te ture e āki (The Law must look itself in the mirror), will be presented by The Honourable Justice Joe Williams, KNZM.
-View further information on the lecture here.
+The 2024 Caldwell Lecture, Mā te ture anō te ture e āki (The Law must look itself in the mirror), was presented by The Honourable Justice Joe Williams, KNZM.
+Watch the lecture below.

 The inaugural Caldwell Lecturer, Professor Benedict Kingsbury, sometime Rhodes Scholar for New Zealand and Professor of Law at New York University, delivered two lectures in 2002 on “Indigenous Peoples, International Law, and Liberal Democracy”.